girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 To use Johnny-Five with RPi, you need the I/O plugin, [raspi-io][raspi-io], written by [Bryan Hughes][bryan].

+Manipulating the LED wired to a GPIO is as easy as:

 ```javascript
 var raspi = require('raspi-io');
 var five = require('johnny-five');